StuFrankish/jubilant-succotash/README.md

 Don't mind the repo name... "jubilant-succotash" was Githubs idea and I don't have any better ones!

+### Vue Component
+I've also created a Vue component version, you can find it here: https://github.com/StuFrankish/vue-github-markdown-editor

 ### Technical Bits
 - Built on a dotnet8 backend with MVC (quick and dirty project setup).
 - Uses embedded Font Awesome (free) icons.